Yushil26/UnBoredify/README.md

 -----Intsallation instructions-----

-WEB:
+-----WEB-----:
 1. Run npm install
 2. Navigate to Builds folder and into Web
 3. Run npx serve web-build
 4. Run on Local or Network

-IOS:
+-----IOS-----:
 1. Navigate to the Builds folder and into IOS
 2. Extract the unBoredifyMe.app folder
 3. Install unBoredifyMe.app on your Apple device

-ANDROID:
+-----ANDROID-----:
 1. Naviagte to the Builds folder and into Android
 2. Install the unBoredifyMe.apk on your Android device
 3. Allow unknown sources to install apps on your device
 4. Allow application to install from this developer, it may say that I am not trusted

+-----End-----

 Once up and running, navigate to the About screen for further information on how to use the application